dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 The physical descriptors are meant to describe *subsets* of a logical descriptor and to compose.

-In typical usage we expect to have two physical descriptors that are combined to form the logical descriptor for a target runtime:
+In the .NET runtime there are two physical descriptors:
-* a "baseline" physical descriptor with a well-known name,
+* a "baseline" physical data descriptor with a well-known name,
-* a "binary blob" physical descriptor that is part of the target runtime process' memory
+* an in-memory physical data descriptor that resides in the target process' memory

 When constructing the logical descriptor, first the baseline physical descriptor is consumed: the types and values from the baseline are added to the logical descriptor.
-Then the types of the binary blob are used to augment the baseline: fields are added or modified, sizes and offsets are overwritten.
-The global values of the binary blob are used to augment the baseline: new globals are added, existing globals are modified by overwriting their types or values.
+Then the types of the in-memory data descriptor are used to augment the baseline: fields are added or modified, sizes and offsets are overwritten.
+The global values of the in-memory data descriptor are used to augment the
+baseline: new globals are added, existing globals are modified by overwriting their types or values.

 Rationale: If a type appears in multiple physical descriptors, the later appearances may add more fields or change the offsets or definite/indefinite sizes of prior definitions.
 If a value appears